sachinb4u/git-development-tutorial/GitHub-Forked-Repository-Setup.md

     C:\temp\git-demo> git checkout master
     Switched to branch 'master'
 ```
 - Merge the changes from `upstream/master` into your local `master` branch.
-This brings your fork's `master` branch into sync with the upstream repository, without losing your local changes.
-If your local branch didn't have any unique commits, Git will instead perform a "fast-forward"
+This brings your fork's `master` branch in sync with the upstream repository, without losing your local changes.
 ```
       C:\temp\git-demo> git merge upstream/master
       Updating 65aa625..9de8458